What is Nursing Informatics?

 What is the Job Outlook?

 It is unclear what the demand will be for nursing informatics in the future, but it seems that the job outlook is positive.
-According to an article published by American Sentinel University in 2011, the government's support of electronic health records indicates that informatics jobs will become increasingly available in the healthcare setting.
+According to an article published by Legislation Boosts Job Outlook for Nursing Informatics in 2011, the government’s support of electronic health records indicates that informatics jobs will become increasingly available in the healthcare setting.

 For medical records and health information technicians, a similar occupation, a 2010 report by the US Bureau of Labor and Statistics predicted 21% job growth.
 Though this outlook is not specifically for nursing informatics, it can be used to help predict job growth.